People & Planet University League

 Does the university offer support for living costs equivalent to that received through student finance to any of the groups in Education for Sustainable Development questions?

-Does the university include any of the groups mentioned in Education for Sustainable Development questions 5.a-5.c in their Access and Participation plan?
+Does the university include any of the groups mentioned in Education for Sustainable Development questions in their Access and Participation plan, or equivalent agreement with a devolved funding body?

 Widening Participation and Outreach team at the University of Liverpool has a well-established support programme for young people who have faced a Disrupted Education.
 We would like to engage with young people who have the potential to progress to university, but due to disruptions within their education, may face barriers when considering higher education.
 The University of Liverpool can offer bespoke information and guidance from designated outreach staff to support transition to university, and support with transport to enable participation in the University’s Open Days and Applicant Discovery Days on campus to young people who have experienced a disruption to their education.
 Not to mention the University’s Asylum Seekers Scholarship